March 2019 – present

 |Jean-Christophe BURIE is Professor in Computer Science at La Rochelle Université and member of the L3i research laboratory in La Rochelle, France.
 He has a broad experience in Image Processing, Image Understanding, Pattern Recognition and especially in Document Analysis and Graphic Recognition.
 Over the years, his research topics have ranged from Maps Analysis, Comics Understanding, Ancients manuscripts Indexing.|

-He served International Association for Pattern Recognition TC-10 Committee as Secretary and Webmaster from 2009 to 2018 and now as vice-chair.
+He served International Association for Pattern Recognition TC-10 Committee as Secretary and Webmaster from 2009 to 2018, as vice-chair from 2019 to 2021 and now as chair.
 He has authored over 100 publications, most of which in various high rank journals and conferences.
 He was the co-organizer of several workshop such as MANPU 2016 (Cancun, Mexico), MANPU 2017 and HDI 2017 (Kyoto, Japan), MANPU 2019 (Thessalonique, Greece).
-He was the General Chair of the 2nd IAPR TC10/TC11 Summer School in La Rochelle (July 2018).
+He was the General Chair of the 2nd IAPR TC10/TC11 Summer School in La Rochelle (July 2018), GREC Workshop in 2019 (Sydney, Australia) and in 2021 (Lausanne, Switzerland).
 For more information, please visit the webpage.

 |Dr. Christophe RIGAUD (Ph.D.) is a research engineer (postdoc) in document image analysis at the L3i laboratory of the University of La Rochelle (France).
 He received a double European PhD degree in computer science from the University of La Rochelle (France) and the Autonomous University of Barcelona (Spain) in 2014.
 His PhD thesis is titled “Segmentation and indexation of complex objects in comic book images”, supervised by Jean-Christophe Burie, Jean-Marc Ogier from L3i lab and Dimosthenis Karatzas from the Center of Computer Vision (CVC) of the Autonomous University of Barcelona.
 His current research interest is the analysis of comic book images using computer vision techniques.
 He aims to discover how to make a complete and automatic description of the comic page image content, namely the position of the panels, speech balloons, text, comic characters, their interactions and semantic meaning.
 Christophe Rigaud has authored 20 scientific publications including 5 book chapters, 3 journals and several international conference and workshop papers.
 He also serves several program committees of summer school (SSDA’18), workshops (GREC’17, MANPU’17) and competitions such as the Engineering Drawing Challenge for GREC’15, Multi-lingual scene text detection and script identification (RRC-MLT) at ICDAR’17, Subgraph Spotting in Graph-based representations of Comic Images (SSGCI) for ICPR’18, Fine-Grained Classification of Comic Characters (FGC) and Post-OCR Text Correction (POCR) at ICDAR’19.
 For more information, please visit the webpage.|